srtipo/coranos.github.io/bananos/developer-training/index.md

 ```

 4) add a file called index.html to the root of the repository.

-5) Edit the github pages site in atom, locally add your discord id to the top.

 ```
 file-> add project folder
+file->new file
+file->save
+put the name as "index.html"
 ```

+5) Edit the github pages site in atom, locally add your discord id to the top.

 ## Lesson Three, simple index.html.